On character tables for fusion systems: Introduction

 \begin{thm} Conjecture \ref{c:main} holds if $\cF$ is simple and $|S| \le p^4$. \end{thm}

-Suppose $\cF$ is a simple saturated fusion system on a $p$-group $S$ of order $p^4$.
+To prove Theorem \ref{t:main}, suppose $\cF$ is a simple saturated fusion system on a $p$-group $S$ of order $p^4$.
 If $p=2$ then $\cF$ is realisable by \cite[Thm.
 4.1]{AOV16} so we may assume that $p \ge 3$.
 For such $p$, the list of possibilities for $\cF$ was compiled by Moragues Moncho in \cite{M18} and this is recalled in Section \ref{s:sfs}.
-There are three such systems, all on a Sylow $p$-subgroup of $\PSp_4(p)$, two of which are exotic and referred to here as $O^{p'}(\cF_{(1)})$ and $\cG$ (see Section \ref{s:sfs} for details).
-For $p \ge 7$ these are the only exotic examples which occur, whereas for $p=3,5$ some further exceptional cases arise.
-To verify Conjecture \ref{c:main} we apply an inductive approach which we expect to work more broadly for fusion systems on $p$-groups which contain an abelian subgroup of index $p$.
-Briefly, we choose a suitable realisable subsystem $\cN \subseteq \cF$ and construct a basis $B_\cF$ of $\cF$-stable characters by taking linear combinations of an $\cN$-stable basis $B_\cN$ of $\cN$-stable characters.
-Row operations on $X_{B_\cN}(\cN)$ then allow us to express $|X_{B_\cN}(\cN)|$ in terms of $|X_{B_\cF}(\cF)|$ in such a way that Conjecture \ref{c:main} for $\cF$ follows from Theorem \ref{t:groupcase} for $\cN$ (see Proposition \ref{p:lattice}). \mbox{} \textbf{Structure of the paper:} We start by recalling some background results on $\cF$-stable characters in Section \ref{s:fstable}.
+There are three such systems, all on a Sylow $p$-subgroup of $\PSp_4(p)$, two of which are exotic.
+For $p \ge 7$ these are the only exotic examples which occur, whereas for $p\le 5$ some further exceptional cases arise.
+Our verification of Theorem \ref{t:main} now proceeds via an inductive approach.
+Briefly, we choose a suitable realisable subsystem $\cN \subseteq \cF$ and apply Theorem \ref{t:groupcase} to construct a basis $B_\cF$ of $\cF$-stable characters by taking linear combinations of an $\cN$-stable basis $B_\cN$ of $\cN$-stable characters.
+Row operations on $X_{B_\cN}(\cN)$ then allow us to express $\det(X_{B_\cN})$ in terms of $\det(X_{B_\cF})$ in such a way that Conjecture \ref{c:main} for $\cF$ follows from Theorem \ref{t:groupcase} for $\cN$ (see Proposition \ref{p:lattice}).
+It seems likely that a similar approach would work more broadly for classes of fusion systems on $p$-groups which contain an abelian subgroup of index $p$, but this method is unlikely to work in general; in Section \ref{s:possapproach}, we propose a structural explanation for Conjecture \ref{c:main}, aimed at exploiting properties of the characteristic idempotent of $\cF$. \mbox{} \textbf{Structure of the paper:} We start by recalling some background results on $\cF$-stable characters in Section \ref{s:fstable}.
 Theorem \ref{t:groupcase} is proved in Section \ref{s:groupcase}, following the approach taken in \cite{L24}.
-In Section \ref{s:sfs}, we introduce notation to describe simple exotic fusion systems on $p$-groups of order $p^4$, and recall their classification (Theorem \ref{t:p4class}).
-Theorem \ref{t:main} is then established via a case-by-case check in Section \ref{s:tmain}. \mbox{} \textbf{Acknowledgements:} We thank Benjamin Sambale for making us aware of Olsson's work \cite{O82} and for the helpful discussions which followed.
+In Section \ref{s:sfs}, we introduce notation to describe simple exotic fusion systems on $p$-groups of order $p^4$, recall their classification in Theorem \ref{t:p4class} and then establish Theorem \ref{t:main} via a case-by-case check.
+We apply Theorem \ref{t:main} in the Appendix to list explicit bases for the representation rings of fusion systems over $p$-groups of order $p^4$.
+This leads, in particular, to an infinite family of exotic fusion systems which are \textit{non-factorial} (see Remark \ref{r:nonfact}). \mbox{} \textbf{Acknowledgements:} We thank Benjamin Sambale for making us aware of Olsson's work \cite{O82} and for the helpful discussions which followed.
 J.~Semeraro gratefully acknowledges funding from the UK Research Council EPSRC for the project EP/W028794/1.